galister/gpsinjector/README.md

 # GPS Injector

-This is a personal project that aims to allow a ChromeOS tablet to use an Android phone as a remote GPS source.
-It works on any two Dndroid devices.
+This is a personal project that aims to allow a ChromeOS tablet to use an Android phone as a remote GPS source, but it works on any two Android devices.

 **ChromeOS does not need to be in developer mode, but you will need to enable ADB.**